jacobtread/jacobtread.com/src/content/projects/tiny-serve.md

 ---

-This is a tiny portable Rust application which has only one purpose and that is to create an HTTP server that shares all the files placed in the &quot;public&quot; folder next to it
+This is a tiny portable Rust application which has only one purpose and that is to create an HTTP server that shares all the files placed in the "public" folder next to it.